AstralProtocol/astralprotocol/docs/docs/location-proof-protocol/media-types.md

 :::

 At this point, we have not fully scoped the requirements of the `mediaType` string designators.
-Any content can be attached to a location proof (which is why we selected the versatile `bytes` data type) — but note there is no standardized way of knowing what type of file / data is attached.
+Any content can be attached to a location proof — but note there is no standardized way of knowing what type of file / data is attached.
 Stay tuned here.

 ## Future Media Types